Washington School Counselors

 Why should someone consider becoming a school counselor in Washington?

-Washington School Counselor Salary:
+Washington School Counselor Salary (average) 1

 With both heart and professionalism, school counselors play a vital role in leading America’s youth.
 This is probably the top reason people choose to enter this career field.